matrix-org/matrix-spec-proposals/proposals/2244-mass-redactions.md

 #### Handle each target separately
-The target events of an `m.room.redaction` shall no longer be considered when authorizing of an `m.room.redaction` event.
+The target events of an `m.room.redaction` shall no longer be considered when authorizing an `m.room.redaction` event.
 Any other existing rules remain unchanged.

 When a server accepts an `m.room.redaction` using the modified auth rules, it